fsislaben/stats_crash_course/pages/pairedttest.md

 # Paired Samples T-test

-If you have arrived here you either know what you are looking for and I'm assuming you understand the basic concepts of the T-test.
+If you have arrived here, you either know what you are looking for and I'm assuming you understand the basic concepts of the T-test.
 If you do not have a clear understanding of what a T-test describes then please visit [this page](./pages/ttest.md).

-Now that you understand what a T-test is, a natural question you may have is what if I am in the situation where observations in one my samples can be paired with an observation in the other sample?
+Now that you understand what a T-test is, a natural question you may have is: what if I am in the situation where observations in one my samples can be paired with an observation in the other sample?
 Here are some examples of such situations:
 - Measurements taken on an individual before and after a particular treatment (performance before and after a training program)
 - Measurements taken under 2 different conditions (reaction time of an individual on two particular drugs)